llurkingllama/macvpnhelper/README.md

 2) Install python3
   brew install python
 3) Install package
-  pip install macvpnhelper
+  pip3 install macvpnhelper

-Now you can just type "macvpnhelper" in the terminal.
+Run by typing "macvpnhelper" in the terminal.

 Alternatively, you can run the script located in this package directly.
 It is located in the bin/ folder.
   ./macvpnhelper

+NOTE: You will be prompted for keychain access for storing/retrieving the user, password, and vpn name.

 USAGE